Personal Radiation Monitoring

 - wear the device while using ionising radiation; and

 - return the device in good condition and within the directed time frames.

 The loss or failure to return a personal monitoring device within the directed timeframes will result in the following action:

-- A fee of $75 may be incurred by the individual for the loss or non-return of the personal monitoring device.
+- You may be charged a fee of $75 for the loss or non-return of the personal monitoring device.
 (This is made up of a non-return fee, device replacement fee and freight - charged by the service provider).

 - The individual will be excluded from all activities involving radiation until a new personal monitoring device has been received.

 Personal monitoring devices which are returned in a damaged condition and the damage has occurred as a result of carelessness or neglect will result in the same actions as a lost or non-returned device.